 \section{Conclusion}

-We introduced \textbf{CNSocialDepress}, a new dataset for depression risk analysis using Chinese social media texts.
-Uniquely, it is the first dataset to include both user-level and text-level labels, combining binary depression indicators with fine-grained six-dimensional analysis annotated by mental health professionals.
-We also developed an automated data generation pipeline to ease manual annotation and support language model fine-tuning for classification and summarization tasks.
-We believe \textbf{CNSocialDepress} will prove valuable across a range of applications, advancing early detection and intervention strategies in mental health.
+We introduce \textbf{CNSocialDepress}, a new dataset for depression risk analysis from Chinese social media.
+To our knowledge, it is among the first to provide both user-level and text-level labels.
+The dataset combines binary depression indicators with fine-grained six-dimensional analyses annotated by mental health professionals.
+We also develop an automated data generation pipeline.
+It reduces manual annotation effort and supports language model fine-tuning for classification and summarization.
+We expect \textbf{CNSocialDepress} to be useful for a range of research and applications, supporting early risk identification and downstream mental health interventions.